CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Impossibility results

 In the view of $p_1$ World 1 and World 3 are indistinguishable.
 Thus, $p_1$ finalizes blocks in $T_1$ after $T_c$.
 In the view of $p_2$ World 2 and World 3 are indistinguishable.
 Therefore, $p_2$ finalizes blocks in $T_2$ after $T_c$ leading to a safety violation.

-\paragraph{Client will accept the inclusion proofs of the Double Spending Attack} Since $\Pi$ satisfies client-liveness, there must be a rule so that clients in $C_1$ (or $C_2$) can receive inclusion proofs for blocks in $T_c$.
-We will show that any rule $\rho$ that satisfies client-liveness, leads to clients accepting the inclusion proofs for the conflicting blocks in the Double Spending Attack.
+Then, to argue that the attack is profitable for rational nodes we will show that \emph{clients will accept the inclusion proofs for conflicting blocks}.
+Since $\Pi$ satisfies client-liveness, there must be a rule so that clients in $C_1$ (or $C_2$) can receive inclusion proofs for blocks in $T_c$.
+We will show that any rule $\rho$ that satisfies client-liveness, leads to clients accepting the inclusion proofs for the conflicting blocks in the double spending attack.

 In q--commitable protocols, the rule $\rho$ can either depend on some time bound $\Delta$ or on a certificate of votes.
-However, rule $\rho$ cannot depend on a time bound in the partial synchronous model.
-We prove that with an indistinguishability argument.
+However, we show that rule $\rho$ cannot depend on a time bound in the partial synchronous model using an indistinguishability argument.
 Consider the time bound $\Delta$ after GST.
-Moreover, consider any rule $\rho_1$ according which clients wait for the message delay $k\Delta$ for any $k \in \mathbb{Z}$ to receive a proof of equivocation and, w.l.o.g., let us fix a client $c_1 \in C_1$.
-We will show that rule $\rho_1$ is not sufficient through an indistinguishability argument.
+Moreover, consider any rule $\rho_1$ according which clients wait for the message delay $k\Delta$ for any $k \in \mathbb{Z}$ to receive a proof of equivocation and, w.l.o.g., let us fix some client $c_1 \in C_1$.

-\paragraph{World A} (GST=0).
+\emph{World A.} (GST=0).
 The next blocks with valid certificates extending $T_c$ are the blocks in $T_1$.
 Validator, $p_1$ commits blocks in $T_1$ in its local ledger.
 Client $c_1$ receives a valid certificate for any block $b \in T_1$ from $p_i$ and waits for $k\Delta$.
 Since there are not conflicting blocks in the system, client $c_1$ does not receive a proof of equivocation.